Intel sells NAND chip business to SK Hynix for $9 billion

 Pandemic-driven demand

-The Nand Flash industry grew in the April-to-June quarter thanks to robust demand for PCs and servers as the COVID-19 pandemic forces millions of people to work from home, according to market researcher Trendforce.
+The Nand Flash industry grew in the April-to-June quarter, thanks to robust demand for PCs and servers as the COVID-19 pandemic forced millions of people to work from home, according to market researcher Trendforce.

 SK Hynix, which counts Apple and Huawei as customers, is a distant fourth in the NAND memory chip market, although it ranks second after Samsung Electronics in DRAM memory sales.